-- 1. Click the Subscriptions link. - 2.
-Select the branch that will own the subscription. - 3.
-Right-click or click Actions for Selected Row, and click Add Subscription. - 4.
-Enter the date that the subscription begins in the start date, and click Apply.
-You must enter the date in YYYY-MM-DD format. - 5.
-Enter the date that the subscription ends in the end date.
+- 1. Click the Subscriptions tab. - 2.
+In the tree on the left, select the branch that will own the subscription. - 3.
+Right-click to show the Actions menu, or click Actions for Selected Row, and click Add Subscription. - 4.
+Enter the date that the subscription begins in the Start Date field. - 5.
+Enter the date that the subscription ends in the End Date field.
 This field is optional. - 6.
-Enter the difference between the nominal publishing date of an issue and the date that you expect to receive your copy in the Expected Date Offset.
-For example, if an issue is published the first day of each month, but you receive the copy two days prior to the publication date, then enter -2 days into this field. - 7.
-When finished, click Create Subscription(s) in the bottom right corner of the screen. - 8.
-A confirmation message appears.
-Click OK.
+Enter the difference between the nominal publishing date of an issue and the date that you expect to receive your copy in the Expected Date Offset field.
+For example, if an issue is published the first day of each month, but you receive the copy two days prior to the publication date, then enter -2 days into this field.